 Armstrong shares experiences that many readers can relate to, sharing her thoughts on how sport and life overlap.
 Running with girlfriends builds unique bonds.
-Watching your children run for the first time instils a joy that you’ve passed on a passion of yours.
+Watching your children run for the first time instills a joy that you’ve passed on a passion of yours.
 Women who run will understand.

-There are moments of humor and moments of vulnerability, but as we travel with the author through the book we understand how running isn’t just a sport.
+There are moments of humor and moments of vulnerability, but as we travel with the author through the book, we understand how running isn’t just a sport.
 It’s a lifestyle.

 Beginner Marathon Training